Why Some Papers Are Rejected After Minor Revisions

 • Remaining issues appear limited

-However, it does not always mean:
+However, it does not necessarily imply:

-Minor revision reflects provisional approval — not unconditional acceptance.
+Minor revision reflects provisional approval, not unconditional acceptance.

 2. Superficial Responses Can Undermine Confidence

-Some authors treat minor revisions casually.
+Some authors treat minor revisions as routine or low-effort tasks.

-Common mistakes include:
+Common issues include:

-• Rewriting sentences without strengthening arguments
+• Surface-level edits without strengthening arguments

-• Ignoring implicit concerns
+• Ignoring implicit reviewer concerns

 3. Hidden Novelty Concerns Resurface